Introduction

 More important than mileage: Full service history and reputable make (Toyota/Honda high mileage is better than Renault/Fiat low mileage).

-Do I need a full driving license to buy a car?
+Do I need a full driving licence to buy a car?

-No, you can buy a car with a provisional license or even no license.
+No, you can buy a car with a provisional licence or even no licence.
 However:

 - You can't drive it (must be insured learner with supervisor)